fck-old/BAT/README.md

 <!-- Usage -->
 ## Usage

-Open http://localhost:8000/ in any browser and you will see the a local version of BAT.
+Open http://localhost:8000/ in any browser and you will see a local version of BAT.
+In the next weeks, we are adding the possibility to host the server on docker and other platforms.

 <!-- Contributing -->